-This rare native is found in small areas mostly in the Burrowa-Pine Mountains National Park in north-eastern Victoria.
+This plant is rare and found in small areas mostly in the Burrowa-Pine Mountains National Park in north-eastern Victoria, between Walwa and Corryong.

 Grevillea jephcottii is a handsome shrub with attractive foliage and unusual flowers.
 We have found the species to be hardy, free flowering, has low water requirements once established and very tolerant of frosts.

 Pruning, after flowering, will keep plants dense and blooming bounteously.

 Plant in a sunny spot with good drainage.

 Propagate from seed or cuttings of young firm growth.

 The species is said to be a trifle “promiscuous” and may hybridise with other grevilleas in the garden.
 For this reason, cutting propagation is preferable to ensure plants are true to type.
 We find cuttings strike readily.